Sub-dimensional Mardia measures of multivariate skewness and kurtosis: Sub-Dimensional Data Analysis

 \subsection{Fisher's Iris Data}

-We revisit Fisher's iris dataset discussed in \autoref{sec:intro} where we considered the part of these data related to the species `Iris setosa' to demonstrate that Mardia's test of skewness fails to detect skewed features in sub-dimensions.
-In Table \ref{tab:realdatapvalues}, the p-values of the tests are presented.
-It can be seen that our test can detect skewness in the data while Mardia's test fails.
+We revisit Fisher's iris dataset discussed in \autoref{sec:intro}, where we considered a part of the data related to the species `iris setosa' to demonstrate that the Mardia test of skewness fails to detect skewed features in sub-dimensions.
+In \autoref{tab:realdatapvalues}, the p-values of all the tests are presented.
+It can be seen that our test detects skewness in the data, while the Mardia test fails.
+Similar observations were made in \cite{MVN}.
+The p-values of the $ \text{MaxS}_1 $, $ \text{MaxS}_2 $ and $ \text{MaxSK}_1 $ tests, the R test, the DH test, the VG test and the ZS test are also smaller than the 5\% nominal level.
 Next, we consider the whole Fisher's iris dataset and compute the p-values of all the tests.
-We find that our test of kurtosis can detect the deviation of kurtosis from Gaussian kurtosis, while Mardia's test of kurtosis fails.
+We find that our test of kurtosis can detect the deviation of kurtosis from Gaussian kurtosis, while the Mardia test of kurtosis fails.
+The p-values of the majority of the other tests are also smaller than the 5\% nominal level.

-Fisher's iris data are generally modelled using a Gaussian distribution.
+Fisher's iris dataset is generally modeled using a Gaussian distribution.
 However, our findings point to the non-Gaussianity of the data, and thus it may be judicious to use non-Gaussian and skewed distributions while analyzing this dataset.